Tim Wirth: Early life and education

-Career
+United States Representative

 Wirth began his political career as a White House Fellow under President Lyndon Johnson and was Deputy Assistant Secretary for Education in the Nixon Administration.
 In 1970, Wirth returned to Colorado and ran successfully for the U.S. House of Representatives in 1974, unseating incumbent Republican Donald G. Brotzman by a 52% to 48% margin.
 He represented Boulder and the Denver suburbs in Congress from 1975 to 1987.
 As a first term Congressman, Wirth organized the "Freshman Revolt" in 1975 unseating a handful of "old bull" committee chairmen, and encouraging others to be more inclusive.
 Wirth had a number of difficult reelections during his 12 years in Congress, and raised large sums of money to get reelected.
 With colleagues Norman Mineta, Leon Panetta and Dick Gephardt, he was part of "The Gang of Four" on the House Budget Committee challenging the budget process with bipartisan budget ideas, and developing a high technology and alternative budget in 1982.
 As Chair of the Telecommunications Subcommittee, he was the lead legislator in bringing competition to the video and telephone industries.
 Wirth also authored the Indian Peaks Wilderness Act of 1978.

+United States Senator

-In 1986, Wirth ran for the U.S. Senate and on his party's nomination unopposed to replace Sen. Gary Hart.
+In 1986, Wirth ran for the U.S. Senate and won his party's nomination unopposed to replace Sen. Gary Hart.
 The general election was more difficult than expected, and he defeated fellow U.S. Representative Ken Kramer by a narrow margin.
 In the Senate, he focused on environmental issues, particularly global climate change, and organized the historic Hansen hearings on climate change in 1988.
 At the hearings, Hansen testified that the Earth is warmer than at any other time in recent history, and that this can be attributed to human activity with 99% certainty.
 The hearings are widely credited with first bringing climate change into the public discourse.
 With his close friend, the late Senator John Heinz (R-PA), he authored "Project 88", outlining the groundbreaking "Cap and Trade" idea which became law in the Clean Air Act Amendments of 1990.
 He authored the far-reaching Colorado Wilderness Bill which became law in 1993, and with Senator Alan Simpson (R-WY) he authored major legislation focused on population stabilization.
 Wirth also organized the Senate Task Force on the Expansion of Major League Baseball, which became a major factor in the awarding of a new expansion franchise to Denver.
 He chose not to run for re-election in 1992, citing in a front page cover story in the Sunday New York Times Magazine (August 9, 1992), frustration with the ever-increasing role of money in politics to the exclusion of focus on public policy.